Gajner, Kanpur: Festivals

 People celebrate Holi at the end of winter, on the last full moon of the lunar month Phalgun (Phalgun Purnima in February or March).

 The second festival of Gajner is Dussehra, where the town holds a fair.

 The third and biggest festival celebrating in Gajner is Diwali.
 Diwali is a five-day festival which formally begins two days before the night of Diwali, and ends two days thereafter.

 Communities

 All the villages near Gajner are predominantly Hindu, with Gajner itself being predominantly Rajputs and including various ethnic groups such as the Kurmi, Sachan, Brahmins, Ahirs, Banias, Dalits and Muslims.

 Communication

 There is a sub-post office at Gajner.

 Transport and Connectivity

 Roadways

 Government public bus and private bus services operate in Gajner.
-The UPSRTC serve the roadway's buses from Kanpur Central to Gajner.
+The UPSRTC serve the roadway's buses from Kanpur Central to Moosanagar via Gajner.
+Gajner to Delhi via Mathura, Agra also started in 2023.
 The travelling time by bus is 1 hour 15 minutes.
 The town is well connected by four-way roads.
 Four road tracks run through Gajner.

 The first route connecting National Highway 19 at Raipur with Musanagar passes through the centre of the town, covering a distance of 35 kilometres.
-The second route connecting Nabipur to Ghatampur also passes through the centre of the town, covering a distance of 38 kilometres.
+The second route connecting Mati Headquarter (Akabarpur) to Ghatampur also passes through the centre of the town, covering a distance of 38 kilometres.